Kfollen93/Mini-Reference-Guide/README.md

  </details>
   <details>
     <summary><b>Single Responsibility Principle</b></summary>
-    Every class and function should have one responsibility.
+    Every class and function should have only one responsibility.
+As from the author, Robert C. Martin: "A class should have one, and only one, reason to change."
  </details>
    <details>
     <summary><b>Open-closed Principle</b></summary>